-She is a leading advocate against for-profit higher education programs, which account for 35 percent of student loan defaults despite accounting for only 10 percent of students.
-As attorney general, she filed a lawsuit against Corinthian Colleges, a now-defunct for-profit higher education company that at its peak operated over 100 campuses across North America, alleging that it had followed predatory model and deceived students.
+Additionally, she is a leading advocate against for-profit higher education programs, which account for 35 percent of student loan defaults despite accounting for only 10 percent of students.
+As attorney general, Harris filed a lawsuit against Corinthian Colleges, a now-defunct for-profit higher education company that at its peak operated over 100 campuses across North America, alleging that it had followed predatory model and deceived students.
 In 2017, she worked with other Senate Democrats to reintroduce the Students Before Profits Act, which seeks to protect students against predatory practices from for-profit colleges.

 2. Kamala Harris on Social Justice

 “Income inequality is the defining economic challenge of our time,” Harris opined in a Facebook post in 2016.
 She supports closing the income gap through a variety of means.
 She has supported raising the minimum wage to $15 per hour and has proposed an affordable housing plan that would give 13.3 million families tax credits to subsidize their rents.
 The meat of her plan to combat income inequality is the LIFT the Middle Class Act, a plan centered around tax cuts for lower and middle class Americans that would give families making less than $100,000 per year a tax credit of up to $500 per month.
 She has also raised the idea of reparations for African Americans, possibly in the form of mental health treatment, though the idea is not yet part of her central platform.